The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Physical processes connected to the

-In order to shine light on this issue, in Fig.~\ref{fig:corr_mfp} we compare the mean free path ($\lambda_\mathrm{mfp}$, solid red line) and peak position evolution (diamonds, see Appendix~\ref{app:peak_evol_fit} for details on how this was computed, as well as for a fit to its redshift evolution).
-The peak positions has a much shallower evolution of the mean free path, which instead shows a rapid change between $z=7$ and $z=5.5$ as a result of the percolation of ionised bubbles at the end of cosmic reionization.
-This is a consequence of the fact that the \galacc probes regions around the (brightest) sources of ionizing photons, and therefore probes the first regions to be reionised, where the mean free path is expected to be the longest.
+In order to shine light on this issue, in Fig.~\ref{fig:corr_mfp} we compare the mean free path ($\lambda_\mathrm{mfp}$, solid red line, computed as described in \citealt{Thesan_igm}) and peak position evolution (diamonds, see Appendix~\ref{app:peak_evol_fit} for details on how this was computed, as well as for a fit to its redshift evolution).
+The peak positions has a much shallower evolution of the mean free path, which instead shows a rapid change between $z=7$ and $z=5.5$ as a result of the percolation of ionized bubbles at the end of cosmic reionization.
+This is a consequence of the fact that the \galacc probes regions around the (brightest) sources of ionizing photons, and therefore probes the first regions to be reionized, where the mean free path is expected to be the longest.
 We compare its evolution to the extrapolation of the fit from \citet{Worseck+2014}, computed from post-reionization mean free path measurements that are therefore affected only by the evolution of density fluctuations in the IGM.
 While the \galacc peak position is approximately $3.5$ smaller than the mean free path for the reason outlined above, their redshift evolution is strikingly similar.
-This suggests that the \galacc peak probes regions that are fully ionised already, in line with the physical interpretation of the \galacc (see the first paragraph of \eg Sec.~\ref{sec:results_obs}).
+This suggests that the \galacc peak probes regions that are fully ionized already, in line with the physical interpretation of the \galacc (see the first paragraph of \eg Sec.~\ref{sec:results_obs}).
 We also show with green stars the mean free path around galaxies with $M_\mathrm{star} \geq 10^9 \, \Msun$ ($\lambda_\mathrm{mfp, gal}$) computed at $z=6, 6.5, 7$, showing.
 We find consistently that $\lambda_\mathrm{mfp, gal} > \lambda_\mathrm{mfp}$, as expected, and a redshift evolution intermediate between the extrapolation from \citet{Worseck+2014} and the one of $\lambda_\mathrm{mfp}$.
-The redshift evolution of $\lambda_\mathrm{mfp, gal}$ is however steeper than the one of the \galacc peak position, indicating that the evolution of ionised bubbles around the selected sources (traced by the local mean free path) is faster than the evolution of the the highly-ionised region probed by the \galacc.
+The redshift evolution of $\lambda_\mathrm{mfp, gal}$ is however steeper than the one of the \galacc peak position, indicating that the evolution of ionized bubbles around the selected sources (traced by the local mean free path) is faster than the evolution of the the highly-ionized region probed by the \galacc.
+For comparison, we also report the recent measurements of the mean free path from \citet[][green squares]{Gaikwad+2023} and \citet[][purple circles]{Zhu+23}.